Competency-based Interviews (CBI) Training

-- The online course will generate a certificate upon successful completion.
-Staff shall save and use this certificate to prove that they are CBI-trained.
+- The online course will generate a certificate upon completion.
+Staff should use this certificate to prove that they are CBI-trained.

-- Completion status will also be reflected in Inspira but there will be a time-lag of 1-3 months.
+- Completion status will also be reflected in Inspira but there will be a lag time of 1-3 months.
 Once reflected, staff can go to Inspira-My Learning to "print" the CBI certificate.

 Questions and Help